kevkaleido/stock-analytics-pipeline/script/stock_metrics.md

 ## Conclusion

-This script provides granular, time-dimensioned analysis of stock performance across multiple years.
-The year-by-year approach enables sophisticated temporal analysis, making it ideal for understanding how individual stocks evolve over time and how they respond to changing market conditions.
+This script provides time-dimensioned analysis of stock performance across multiple years.
+The year-by-year approach enables temporal analysis, making it ideal for understanding how individual stocks evolve over the years.